GET IN TOUCH

-When you owe taxes in Wisconsin and miss the due date, the state may file a Wisconsin tax lien to recover the unpaid balance.
-This legal claim grants the government the authority to seize your real or personal property until the debt is fully satisfied.
+When you owe taxes in Wisconsin and miss the due date, the state may file a tax warrant to recover the unpaid balance.
+This legal claim grants the government the authority to pursue repayment and secure its interest in your assets until the debt is fully satisfied.
 Many taxpayers feel overwhelmed when they receive a lien notice, but understanding how the process works helps protect property rights and creates a clear path toward resolving the tax debt.

-The Wisconsin Department of Revenue manages lien filings, releases, and payment arrangements, offering payment plans and settlement options to help taxpayers clear outstanding accounts through official state procedures.
+The Wisconsin Department of Revenue manages warrant filings, satisfactions, and payment arrangements, offering payment plans and settlement options to help taxpayers clear outstanding accounts through official state procedures.

 What Is a Wisconsin Tax Lien?